Mastercard/bundle-client-reference-app/README.md

  * specialpayUser for Product: specialpay

 ## Support <a name="support"></a>
-If you would like further information, please send an email to Digital_Enablement_Team_3@mastercard.com
+For any clarifications, please reach out Digital_Enablement_Team_3@mastercard.com